 To inspect the metadata file associated with the example or to make changes to it, click "Edit metadata".
 See Configuring Metadata for details about the format.

-If you prefer Jupyter notebooks, you can launch an example notebook instead for experimenting with neurotic's API:
+If you prefer Jupyter notebooks, you can launch an example notebook instead, which includes a tutorial for using neurotic's API:

-'''

 neurotic --launch-example-notebook

-'''

 The command line interface accepts other arguments too: